 You can check the status of your application online at any time using the .

-The Technology Entry (TE) program is a full-time, day school program which provides academic upgrading to students wishing to enrol in Computing, Engineering, Electronic, and Health Sciences programs at IZUNA.
+The Technology Entry (TE) program is a full-time, day school program which provides academic upgrading to students wishing to enroll in Computing, Engineering, Electronic, and Health Sciences programs at IZUNA.

 The TE program provides courses in chemistry, communication, mathematics, and physics that meet program prerequisites for selected programs at IZUNA.
 The TE program also includes an introductory course in computer applications and a learning skills course.
 The program is supportive to those who require English-language training.